 Swing: Dance to the Right premiered at Werk X weeks after a coalition government was formed in Austria between the conservatives and the right-wing populist party.
-With eerie smoothness and ease, Nicholas van Diepen’s movements perfectly embody the self-complacency that has driven the recent turn to the right in Austrian and European politics.
+With eerie smoothness and ease, Nicholas van Diepen’s dancing moves perfectly embody the self-complacency that has driven the recent turn to the right in Austrian and European politics.

 SWING: DANCE TO THE RIGHT